Midwife in the Tire Swing

 “What?”
 Sarah pulled her head further inside the hood of her borrowed yellow rain slicker.

 “Patriotic song once.
 You could whistle it through your teeth, wonderments and portents of awe.
 All unbelieving, I rained fire from the sky on the innocent and the guilty alike; they never knew what hit them or so we told ourselves.
 Meanwhile, our near and dear saved string at home.
 String and tinfoil.
 What are these folk doing for their troops?”
 Lucy made a sweeping gesture that reached to the horizon line.
 He bent to pick up the package Roberta had laid on the ground.
 It was soaked through.
 As he straightened, pulling himself up hand over hand on the walker’s fire engine red frame, he disengaged the lock on the brake lever.
 The walker started to roll away on its eight-inch ball-bearing wheels.
 “Get that, would you.”

 Lucian Hobart, age ninety-two, began to cough.
 Sarah looked encouraged and chased after the walker as Lucy fished some loose aspirin and a bottle of nitroglycerin pills from his pocket.
 He swallowed the nitro and the aspirin dry.
-Across the road, across the river, a freshet that was called a brook—Crow Brook on the topographical maps—gushed with brown sediment washed from the salt meadows that extended three miles through rain-tattered fog to the sea.
+Across the road a freshet that was called a brook on the topographical maps gushed with brown sediment to the salt meadows that extended three miles through rain-tattered fog to the sea.

 next chapter »